F1's are not your average Ducati

 The 85 engine really gets going from 4 k on and revs out cleanly and strongly to 9 k, at which point power output literally hits a brick wall.
 The bigger valves in the 86 models allow the motor to spin out to a peak of 10 k with ease.

-A Gianelli exhaust makes the 85 bike breath quite a bit better, and go harder at the top end.
-It also sounds rather nice.
-Standard jetting is OK for this freeflow (straight out) exhaust.
+A Gianelli exhaust, as fitted to mine, makes the 85 bike breath quite a bit better, and go harder at the top end.
+It also sounds rather nice, although quite (very) noisy.

 F1's understeer slightly and fitting an 80 series tyre to the front with a 70 series at the back will overcome this trait and the bike will turn into corners very nicely thereafter.